SyedIrfan-14/collaborative_form_filling_system/README.md

 # Collaborative Form Filling System

 This is a collaborative web-based form filling system that allows multiple users to contribute data to shared forms in real-time.
-Designed with modularity in mind, it uses the MVC architecture and is built on Node.js and Express.
+It is designed with modularity and scalability in mind, using the MVC architecture and built on Node.js and Express.
+To enable real-time collaboration efficiently, the app uses **WebSockets** instead of traditional polling methods.

+WebSockets provide a persistent, full-duplex communication channel between the server and the client, allowing instant data synchronization between users.
+This avoids the overhead and delay associated with periodic polling and ensures a seamless collaborative experience.

 ## 🚀 Features

-- Real-time collaborative form editing
+- Real-time collaborative form editing using **WebSockets**
+- Instant updates across all connected users without the need for page refresh or polling
 - User-friendly interface using server-side rendering
 - RESTful API integration for backend operations
 - MongoDB database connection for persistent storage